-Finance Committee: responsible for supporting the Board in financial matters, including follow-up of the financial results of the Company, debt and leverage levels and targets, liquidity position and cash flows, capital structure, capital allocation, stock price and financial market trends, review of the financial and hedging policies of the Company.
+Finance Committee: responsible for supporting the Board in financial matters, including follow-up of the financial results of the Company, debt and leverage levels and targets, liquidity position and cash flows, capital structure, capital allocation, stock price, financial market trends, capital market communication, insurance and guarantee, review of the financial and hedging policies of the Company.

-Strategy and Sustainability Committee: responsible for supporting the Board in the formulation of general policy guidelines of the Company; providing recommendations to the Board regarding policies and guidelines of business by product line and market; providing opinion on the investment program presented annually, including the required investments to manage corporate risks; opining on proposed mergers and acquisitions; trends in the steel industry and evaluating the impacts of the development on the Company's business, as well as the environmental, social and governance factors ("ESG"), including, but not limited to, climate change.
+Strategy and Sustainability Committee: responsible for supporting the Board in the formulation of general policy guidelines of the Company; providing recommendations to the Board regarding policies and guidelines of business by product line and market; providing opinion on the investment program; opining on proposed mergers and acquisitions; trends in the steel industry and evaluating the impacts of the development on the Company's business, as well as the environmental, social and governance factors ("ESG"), including, but not limited to, climate change.

 Board of Executive Officers: statutory Board whose members are responsible for the representation of the Company and performance of the acts needed for the management of the Company.
-The members of the Board of Executive Officers, whose terms of office expire on April 30, 2020, are:
+The members of the Board of Executive Officers, whose terms of office expire on the date that the Ordinary General Shareholders' Meeting is held to approve managements' accounts for the 2020 fiscal year, such meeting currently planned to be held on April 23, 2021, are: